-Most people labeled the post as pure garbage.
+Her fans labeled the post as pure garbage.
 According to most comments, Miranda is as natty as they make them.
-While this was expected, there was one comment that I remembered.
+While this was expected, there was one statement that I remembered.

 Somebody wrote that the reason for Miranda Oldroyd’s muscle development is CrossFit’s extraterrestrial effectiveness.
-According to that person, common people are unable to comprehend this and therefore accuse CrossFit ninjas of PED usage.
-This is when I understood that CrossFit brainwash was getting serious.
+According to that person, common people are unable to comprehend this and therefore accuse CrossFit ninjas of PED use.
+At that moment, I understood that CrossFit’s brainwashing properties have gotten too strong.

 The truth is that there is absolutely nothing special about CrossFit training.
-It represents a collection of conditioning work combining all kinds of exercises.
-CrossFit is one big circuit which ignores the fact that not all ingredients mix well.
+It represents a collection of conditioning and strength exercises.
+CrossFit is one big circuit ignoring the fact that not all ingredients mix well.

-A good example would be the execution of the so-called Olympic lifts.
-A quick search on the Internet reveals that CrossFitters have failed to understand one very simple fact – the Olympic lifts were never ever supposed to be done for high reps.
+A good example would be the Olympic lifts.
+A quick search on the Internet reveals that CrossFitters have failed to understand one very simple fact – the Olympic lifts are not designed for high reps.

 CrossFit fanatics ignore this and many other rules of lifting.
 The results are actually amusing, but only for those watching the CrossFit fail compilations on YouTube.

-There is nothing magical about CrossFit that could possibly come even close to justifying the steroid suggesting bodies of many CrossFit athletes.
+There is nothing magical about CrossFit that could possibly come even close to justifying the steroid-like bodies.

 2. Jack Of All Trades, Master Of None